ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

     ```

-For PTR record check **ANSWER** which contains requested domain name.
+For PTR record, check the `ANSWER SECTION` which contains the requested domain
+name.

-With `nslookup` one can achieve similar results.
+With `nslookup`, you can achieve similar results.

 !!! example